francescacarlon/thesis_project/README.md

 This repository contains the code and resources for my Master's thesis,
 **"Tailoring Language for User Backgrounds: Human and LLM Evaluations of Paraphrased Texts"**,
-written at the University of Stuttgart.
+written at the University of Stuttgart, Germany.

+Francesca Carlon
+MSc.
+Computational Linguistics
+francesca.carlon8@gmail.com
 ---

 ## Description